Feedback-controlled mechanics of tissue vertex model: emergent soft elasticity and active yielding: Range of nematic alignment to elastic stress

 Given that supracellular actomyosin networks are typically interwoven across neighboring cells, we have implemented a mechanism that allows fibers to sense and respond to the local average stress.
+Here we investigate the effect of different coarse-graining radii for the local stress alignment.
+The averaged elastic shear stress in the alignment term of Eq.~(\ref{EqQJ}) is calculated over the spatial averaging disk with radius $nR_0$, where $R_0\!=\!
+1.075$ corresponds to the distance between cell centroids in a hexagonal pattern.

+Simulation results show that when alignment operates solely at the single-cell level ($n=0$), the supracellular effects vanish and no long-range nematic order emerges [Fig.~\ref{FigureS3}(a)].
+Conversely, for a finite interaction range ($n>0$), long-range correlated soft and plastic nematic solids emerge with increasing activity $\alpha\beta$.
+In the soft nematic solid regime ($1 < \alpha\beta < 2 $) and plastic solid near the yielding transition ($ \alpha\beta \rightarrow 2$), the system-scale correlations occur, regardless of the specific averaging radius [Figs.~\ref{FigureS3}(a,f)].
+While deep within the plastic solid regime at higher activities (e.g., $\alpha\beta=2.4$), where the correlation length decreases, an increased averaging radius is found to enhance the correlations [Fig.~\ref{FigureS3}(g)].
+In this regime, the characteristic length $\ell_v \approx 10$ at $n=2$, matching the length scale governed by the neighboring alignment mechanism found in Fig.~\ref{Figure4}(g).
+This verifies the importance of local mechanical feedback in mediating large-scale correlations.

+In addition, we find that varying the alignment radii $n=1$--$3$ has only a minor effect on nematic order \(q\) and T1 transition rate \(k_{\rm{T1}}\) [Figs.~\ref{FigureS3}(b,c)].
+The mean cell velocity \(\langle v \rangle\) increases with higher $n$ in the plastic solid phase [Figs.~\ref{FigureS3}(d)] as larger averaging radii smooth out local stress fluctuations and drive more coherent cell motion.
+These results suggest that our effective model is insensitive to the microscopic details of the local alignment mechanism.

-When the alignment operates solely at the single-cell level, i.e., the stress in the first term of Eq.~(\ref{EqQJ}) depends only on cell \(J\) itself, the supracellular effects may vanish \cite{Lin2023}.
-Our simulations show that although the difference between the two alignment mechanisms has only a small effect on \(q\), \(k_{\rm{T1}}\), and \(\langle v \rangle\) [Figs.~\ref{FigureS2}(c--e)], the single-cell stress alignment strongly suppresses correlations in nematic order [Fig.~\ref{FigureS2}(b)].
-As a result, the topological defects disappear and plastic tissue flow significantly slows down, with cell trajectories exhibiting localized oscillations rather than sustained motion [Figs.~\ref{FigureS2}(a,c)].
-In addition, the critical strain \(\gamma_c\) for the emergence of shear-induced rigidity becomes very small and independent of \(\alpha\beta\) [Fig.~\ref{FigureS2}(f)].
-This indicates that single-cell stress alignment is not sufficient to engender observable correlations and plastic flow.
+Furthermore, we also perform rheological measurements on the steady-state tissues for the $n=0$ case.
+The critical strain \(\gamma_c\) for the emergence of shear-induced rigidity becomes very small and independent of \(\alpha\beta\) in the soft nematic solid [Fig.~\ref{FigureS3}(e)].
+This indicates that single-cell stress alignment is not sufficient to drive correlated nematic reorientation to accommodate externally applied strain.
 These results highlight the critical role of supracellular mechanical response in inducing long-range nematic order and active rheological properties in solid epithelia.